drandreaskrueger/chainhammer/reproduce.md

 > GOPATH=
 > GOROOT=/usr/local/go

-### please you now try this

-And about "not having the time" - these 2.5 hours happened on my FREE DAY.
-I must convince them now that I can take those hours off again.

 ## geth clique
 Compare the poor TPS performance of `parity aura` with the faster `geth clique`: